-Enjoy a wonderful time when you and your family visit Denver.
+Enjoy a wonderful time when you and your family visit Denver with various unusual things to do.
 Holidaying in the city can give you and your crew an unforgettable cultural experience, with the marvelous sceneries on offer along with the diverse neighborhoods and communities.
 Staying in unique hotels or vacation rentals make a great experience, too, with their modern amenities and comforts.
 Of course, your vacation can get even better when you take a quick weekend trip to interesting places around the city.
-With this article, we would like to invite you to check out the top weekend trips from Denver, Colorado—all of which ensure to bring more color to your holiday.
+With this article, we would like to invite you to check out the top weekend getaways from Denver, Colorado—all of which ensure to bring more color to your holiday.

 Although small in size—with only 1,487 people making up its population according to the United States Census—Crested Butte is flocked by tourists looking for outdoor activities.
 During winter, people love to ski or snowboard in the area, and there’s also a Nordic center in town with an ice-skating rink.
 In summer, Crested Butte turns into a favorite destination for whitewater rafting and kayaking, four-wheeling, rock climbing, and so much more.
 Just getting here from Denver is already a fun journey to embark on.
-By driving around 4.5 hours or 367 km (226 miles), you can enjoy the scenery that will welcome you along the way.
+By driving approximately 4.5 hours or covering a distance of 367 km (226 miles), you can savor the scenic beauty of this quick getaway from Denver that awaits you along the route.

-Summertime in Denver can feel like just a warm-up before you travel to the neighboring town of Estes Park, which is located around 112 km (70 miles) away.
+Summertime in Denver can feel like just a warm-up before you travel to the neighboring town of Estes Park, one of the most romantic places to stay near Denver which is located around 112 km (70 miles) away.
 With the beautiful peaks of the Rocky Mountains surrounding the city, it’s hard not to go out there and explore nature.
 From doing various challenging outdoor activities, you can tone down the excitement by visiting art galleries to stimulate your artistic side, or you can unwind at one of the top cafes in town while people-watching and enjoying the atmosphere.

 Duration: 3 hours